Aleridia/Homelab/README.md

 ## Rancher
 Optiplex-3060-1,2 & 3 are the server nodes.
-Optiplex-3061-4 is the single worker node.
+Optiplex-3061-4 & minisfurom are the worker nodes.

 Why 3 server nodes ?
 - If I have only one and it crashes my cluster is fully down